India’s Satirical Cockroach Janta Party Gains 20M Followers

 Dipke emphasized that the movement aims to change India's political discourse and address issues like unemployment, rising living costs, and government exam paper leaks.
 The CJP's manifesto uses satire to tackle contentious issues in Indian politics, including allegations of voter manipulation and criticism of media-government relationships.
 Dipke stated that the movement will continue online and may transition into real-world activism if necessary.

 On Thursday, Dipke wrote on X that the CJP’s account on the platform, which had about 200,000 followers, had been withheld in India — marking one of the first visible restrictions on the movement.
-The reason was not immediately clear.
-Minutes later, he announced a new account for the group, alongside a post reading: "Cockroach is back."
-It added: "You thought you can get rid of us?
-Lol."
+According to CBS News and Al Jazeera, a government official quoted by The Indian Express said the national information and technology agency was asked to shut it down due to concerns that it posed a threat to national security.
+Dipke later announced a new account for the group, alongside a post reading: 'Cockroach is back.'
+It added: 'You thought you can get rid of us?
+Lol.'

 How this summary was created